protocol/research-website/content/posts/202303-discourse-graphs-q-and-a/index.md

 Below is a copy of the Q&A conducted over email between me, Evan and Matt.

-Individual answers are from Evan Miyazono (EM) and Matt Akamatsu (MA)
+Individual answers are from Evan Miyazono (EM) and Matt Akamatsu (MA).

 <br />